An old friend visited Bali a few weeks back and we had a great time catching up on life. A few days ago I received this email.

 It ain’t easy, but you’ll get used to it.
 Having a job is all about finding scripts that look good and falling in to the bit parts.
 Being an entrepreneur– and doing crazy stuff like making money from anywhere– or even just building successful businesses, is about writing your own scripts.

-Fuck everyone in your life who thinks they know what they are talking about and doesn’t have exactly what you want.
+Forget about the opinions of everyone in your life who thinks they know what they are talking about and doesn’t have exactly what you want.

 The world is a big place and you don’t need to limit yourself to the people you found yourself with.